Breadcrumb

 Last Date Board Approved: 5/25/2021

 Academic matters such as decision authority or influence in grading, academic requirements, and assessing clinical outcomes are examples of situations that may require reallocation of duties to avoid any actual or perceived reward or disadvantage.
-Therefore, students who attend the College are precluded from taking classes facilitated by a family member, with a possible exception when the family member is acting as the sole faculty member facilitating the academic activity.
+Therefore, students who attend Lake Michigan College (the College) are precluded from taking classes taught by a family member, with a possible exception when the family member is acting as the sole faculty member instructing the course.

 Definitions

-1. Family Members: Defined as a spouse, domestic partner, daughter, son, niece/nephew, stepchildren/parent, parent, grandparent, grandchild, sister, brother, mother-in-law, and father-in-law.
+- Family Member: Defined as a spouse, domestic partner, child, niece/nephew, aunt/uncle, parent, grandparent, grandchild, sibling, mother-in-law, and father-in-law, whether by birth or marriage.

 Procedure

-1. In the event that the faculty is acting as the sole faculty member teaching a course, the faculty must declare the relationship to the respective Department/Program Chair.
+- In the event that the faculty is acting as the sole faculty member teaching a course and a family member wants to take it, the faculty must report, in writing, the relationship to the supervising Department/Program Chair.

-2. The Department/Program Chair will obtain prior approval or denial of the appropriate Academic Dean regarding the course(s) offered.
+- The Department/Program Chair will obtain prior approval from the supervising Academic Dean before the family member is allowed to take the course(s).

-3. Upon approval by the Academic Dean, the faculty and Department/Program Chair will collaboratively develop a plan to assure fairness in instruction and evaluation of all students in the course(s) in question.
+- Upon approval by the Academic Dean, the faculty and the Department/Program Chair will collaboratively develop a plan to assure fairness in instruction and evaluation of the family member in the course(s).

-4. The Department/Program Chair will monitor the approved plan and confirm the plan is being followed.
-If the Department/Program Chair reports the plan is not being followed, the Academic Dean reserves the right to take prompt action.
-This action could be a corrective return to the plan, could lead to withdrawing the student, or replacing the faculty if an actual conflict of interest is perpetuated with regards to the employee and the student who are family members.
+- The Department/Program Chair will monitor the approved plan and confirm the plan is being followed.
+If the Department/Program Chair determines the plan is not being followed, the Academic Dean will take prompt action.
+This action could be a corrective return to the plan, withdrawing the student, or replacing the faculty.